algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 **Death**

    - **Collision**: If Frogger collides with a vehicle on the road or falls into the water, the player loses a life.
-   - **Lives**: PLayer has only 1 life to complete the level.
+   - **Lives**: Player has only 1 life to complete the level.
 If Frogger die, the game is over.

 ### 2.2.4 Win Conditions